nrs-org/novelslop/content/vol_01/chap_05.typ

   entire new class.
 This moment would probably go down as one of her worst event ever in her high-school life, haunting her for years to come.

-  The rest of homeroom went sluggishly passed as Mona was begging for time to flow faster, so that she could go to the restroom or somewhere to hide her embarassment.
+  The rest of homeroom sluggishly passed as Mona was begging for time to flow faster, so that she could go to the restroom or somewhere to hide her embarassment.
 Following homeroom was the entrance ceremony, which was hosted in the school auditorium.